 Brush Hollow Reservoir (Fremont County)

 The water level is up.
 Water temperature is about 57 degrees.
-Fishing has been slow but picking up.
-Trout fishing good with pink PowerBait.
-Crappie -picking up using white jigs.
-Bass-a few being caught along the east shore.
+Fishing has been slow, but it is picking up.
+Trout fishing is good with pink PowerBait.
+Some crappie have been picking up using white jigs, but they’re not biting quite yet.
+A few bass are being caught along the east shore.

 Clear Creek Reservoir (Chaffee County)